The Doodle Dog is a cross breed with one Poodle parent.

 Indeed, among large and giant dog breeds such as the St Bernard, a lifespan as short as 7–9 years is common.

-However, mixing breeds can lengthen a pup’s lifespan.
+However, mixing breeds to create a Doodle dog can lengthen a pup’s lifespan.

 For example, the Bernese Mountain Dog has a lifespan of 8.4 years on average.
 Whereas, the Bernedoodle has an average life expectancy of 10 years.

 20. Doodles Can Make Good (But Gentle!)
 Watchdogs